kizhikevich/kizhikevich.github.io/index.md

 * * *
 ## About Me

 I am a Masters student in Computer Science and Engineering at the Jacobs School of Engineering at UC San Diego.
 I received my B.S. in Mathematics-Computer Science at UCSD from 2020-2022.
 I graduated from Torrey Pines High School in 2020.
 My hobbies include reading, writing, dancing, feeding goats, hiking, swimming, and traveling.
-I also occasionally star in [parody music videos](https://www.youtube.com/watch?v=oZgwHft8N5Q).
 You can find my sister's, Liz Izhikevich, website [here](https://lizizhikevich.github.io/).

 * * *
 ## Photo Gallery